-Many writers are scared of hyphens and when it comes to hyphen use they purposely choose to completely omit this dreaded punctuation mark in fear of the fact that they may use it incorrectly.
+When it comes to hyphen use, many writers purposely choose to entirely omit this dreaded punctuation mark in fear of using it incorrectly.

-The truth is, hyphens aren’t actually that complicated and, once you’ve mastered some basic rules pertaining to their usage, you will find that the concepts relating to hyphen use are actually pretty straightforward.
+Once you’ve mastered some basic rules about their usage, you will find that the concepts relating to hyphen use are pretty straightforward.

 Here are the basic dos and don’ts of the hyphenation rules.

 You can download a free, high-quality version of this infographic here: hyphenation rules.

 Use this image on your own website free of charge: